Modern Middlewares for Automated Vehicles: A Tutorial: Automotive Middlewares

-The implementation of \commids\ is commonly built on the IP network stack in the host operating system to access ethernet-based \ac{IVN}. \ac{TCP}, \ac{UDP}, and shared memory are commonly used as communication protocols.
-Commonly, middlewares automatically determine which transport to use depending on the \ac{IVN} and \ac{E/E} architecture.
+The implementation of \commids\ is commonly built on the IP network stack in the host operating system to access the ethernet-based \ac{IVN}. \ac{TCP}, \ac{UDP}, and shared memory are commonly used as transport layers.
+Typically, middlewares automatically determine which transport to use based on the \ac{IVN} and \ac{E/E} architecture.

 The following sections present three \commids.
-FastDDS, an open source implementation of the \ac{DDS} standard, \ac{SOME/IP} the automotive industries approach and Zenoh an emerging middleware.
+FastDDS, an open source implementation of the \ac{DDS} standard, \ac{SOME/IP} the automotive industries approach, and Zenoh an emerging middleware.